 - ½ tsp. chili powder

 - Juice of 1 lime (plus wedges for serving)

-- ½ cup feta cheese, finely crumbled (use cotija cheese if you can find it)
+- ½ cup cotija cheese, finely crumbled (use feta cheese if you can't find cotija)

 - 2 Tbsp. mayonnaise